Desmond (novel): Historical context

 Desmond took place during a time of revolutionary change world-wide (specifically in Europe and its colonies).
 Desmond is one of many novels which belongs in a larger discussion regarding the validity and the morality of the French Revolution.
 The French Revolution was a unique revolution in the sense that this revolution was changing an already established political system and country.
 Although the American Revolution came before the French Revolution, the French Revolution had more impact in Europe for a few different reasons: (1) France was closer to other European countries thus it could strongly influence neighboring countries (while America was far away), (2) France would be undergoing a domestic change versus America was simply a colony claiming independence, and Europe—Britain in particular—understood the value of liberty and independence (similar to how a child claims independence from its mother).
-What made the French Revolution so radical (and a strong discussion point among many scholars and authors) was because the idea of abolishing a monarchy and rebuilding an already established country was completely was foreign.
+What made the French Revolution so radical (and a strong discussion point among many scholars and authors) was because the idea of abolishing a monarchy and rebuilding an already established country was completely foreign.
 This radical thinking spread to other neighboring countries, such as Great Britain; however, in these other countries conservatives (Anti-Jacobins) dominated and the aristocracy was kept.